-16. Explain to students that they will design a plan to test the hypothesis.
+17. Explain to students that they will design a plan to test the hypothesis.
 Note that the various steps for the plan include materials, steps for the experiment, what will be measured, and how data is collected and recorded.

 Teacher Note: In a fair test, only one variable is tested at a time.
 All other factors are held constant or controlled.
-In this example, the amount of energy needed to light a bulb or heat an appliance is held constant.
+In this example, the location of water testing is kept constant.

 The variable that is changed is called the manipulated variable (or the independent variable); the effect that is measured is called the responding variable (or the dependent variable).
-In this example the amount of time a light bulb is on or a heater is on is the variable.
+In this example, amount of used motor oil is the manipulated variable and the quality of the water is the responding variable.

-17. In small groups ask students to decide on a procedure for the experiment: What sequential steps do they need to do?
+18. In small groups ask students to decide on a procedure for the experiment: What sequential steps do they need to do?
 What will they control?
 What will they test?
 How will they measure the results?